7-28-20 Operation Open LRHSD Letter

 a.
 All four high schools will have a 7:30 AM Arrival and 11:55 AM Dismissal.

 b.
 We will rotate through our normal 4-Day Rotating bell schedule as defined as the “Single Session Bell Schedule” in our student handbook.
-Please visit the Group A & B Hybrid Rotating Schedule page for a detailed look at which classes meet each day.
+Please click here for a detailed look at which classes meet each day.
 Our students are already familiar with this rotation and we felt it best to keep some familiarity to this remarkable start to the school year.
-Below is an image of what the first full week of school will be:
+Here is a picture of what the first full week of school will be:

 d.
 Staff will be allotted “Teacher Time” each day after student dismissal.
 This extra time is needed for staff to collaborate, record lessons, communicate to virtual students, provide clarity for students they saw in-person and attend to personal business, as needed.
 The Board and Administration is committed to providing as much time and professional and mental health support for our staff, which results in more focused support for our students.

 e.
 Physical Education (PE) classes are a NJDOE and LRHSD requirement and therefore will be conducted, however, students will not have access to the locker rooms throughout the school day.
 Students must wear comfortable clothes and have sneakers on days when they have PE.
 Page 3 of 5

 Since all students are dismissed by noon, meals will not be provided on school campus.
 All eligible students will receive breakfast and lunch via delivery by LRHSD bus drivers similar to the process last spring; more information to our families in need will be forthcoming.